 The previous fried chicken recipe was specifically for chicken legs, but this is all about regular fried chicken pieces.
 Though the recipe calls for “cut-up whole chicken,” we’d like to interpret that to mean chicken thighs or chicken breasts are perfectly acceptable.
 Heat oil in your electric skillet, dredge the chicken in a paprika and flour mixture and fry to your heart’s content until they are golden brown.

 - 1In a small bowl, sift together the flour, paprika, parsley and garlic salt.

 - 2In a separate bowl, whisk the eggs, buttermilk, lemon juice and lemon zest together.

-- 3Dredge the chicken in the flour mixture.
+- 3Coat the chicken with the flour mixture.
 Next, dip the chicken into the egg mixture and once again into the flour mixture.
 Place on a sheet pan, making sure the pieces are spread out and not touching.
 Refrigerate for at least 1 hour.

 - 4Add enough canola oil to reach a depth of ½ inch in the skillet.
 It should reach about half-way up the chicken.
 Heat to 375°F.